RaeanneZ/FSDP_Mindsphere/README.md

 # Notes

+Make sure you have .env file in root directory, example is pinned in tg group

 Need to first `cd` into **both** frontend and backend folder and `npm install` in **both** the folders

 To run the **backend and frontend** at the same time run this in the root folder in terminal